dapr/blog/daprblog/content/posts/2023/dapr_flomesh/index.md

 done
 ```

-After exporting a service, FSM will automatically create Ingress rules for it.
-With these rules, the services can be accessed through the Ingress.
+After exporting a service, Flomesh service mesh will automatically create ingress rules for it.
+With these rules, the services can be accessed through the ingress.

 ```shell
 for CLUSTER_NAME_INDEX in 1 3